rocanion/open_porch/README.md

 ### Advertisement with OpenX

-Open Porch displays ads on each forum page.
+Open Porch displays ads on both the forum pages and the e-newsletter issues.

 To enable this functionality create an OpenX account and fill in the respective section in `config/open_porch.yml`